nelsonracevedo/active-directory-lab/README.md

 ---

-## Highlights
-- Configured OU structure: IT, HR, Users
-- Implemented strong password policy and workstation security
+## Relevance to Help Desk
+This project demostrates skills important for helpdesk, such as:
+- Creating and managing domain user accounts
+- Troubleshooting domain join and DNS issues
+- Configuring and validating Group Policy settings
-- Secured file shares using user groups
+- Managing file access permissions using security groups
-- Troubleshot DNS and GPO issues
+- Monitoring login activity and investigating user issues

 ---

 ## 📄 Full Lab Report